 - See the national internship listings in CareerInsider.

 - Find local chapters of national organizations (such as American Psychological Association, American Society of Mechanical Engineers, Public Relations Society of America, etc).

 - Contact the leader of the local chapter to network and attend events.

 - Don't sit back and wait for an opportunity.

 - Go make your own opportunities happen by proposing internships to companies/organizations that interest you.

 - Be sure to look on the career sections of their websites to see what opportunities are posted.

 - Use local Chambers of Commerce or Business Journals to identify companies to pursue.

 International students may participate in internships, as outlined below:

-- Dual citizenship, attending college as a USA citizen
+- Dual citizenship, attending a university as a USA citizen

 - can participate in any of the internship options, credit and noncredit, paid and unpaid; do not need to obtain a CPT work visa, do need a social security number